Quicksand (American band): Major releases, touring, and breakup (1990–1995)

-Quicksand released the 4-track EP Quicksand through hardcore independent label Revelation Records six weeks after their formation.
+Quicksand recorded the four-track EP Quicksand roughly six weeks after their formation.
+It was released through the hardcore independent label Revelation Records later in 1990.
 The band performed at club venues and rose to touring North America and Europe with Helmet, Fugazi, Rage Against the Machine, Anthrax, and White Zombie.
 Their exposure led to the band signing a record deal with major label Polydor Records in 1992, thereby becoming the first post-hardcore band to do so.
 The label issued Quicksand's first full-length album, Slip on February 9, 1993, with "Dine Alone" being their first single.
 The album also featured two tracks that were re-recorded from the "Quicksand" EP ("Omission" and "Unfulfilled").
 The following year saw the band tour the United States with The Offspring, performing 250 live shows to support the album.
 By 1995, the album had sold around 100,000 copies.

 On February 28, 1995, they released their latter, more successful album Manic Compression on Island Records and later that year rejoined The Offspring on their European tour.
 Manic Compression reached No. 135 on the Billboard 200 Chart and No. 9 on the Heatseakers Chart and garnered Quicksand an invitation to the first Vans Warped Tour.
 However, internal conflicts and the stresses of constant touring led to the band's break-up at the height of their popularity on October 12, 1995, following a show in Hollywood, California.